AdrianTheHacker/Intelligent-Recipe-Matching-Tool/README.md

 # Recipe Fuzzy Search Example
 Author - Adrian Tarantino ([@AdrianTheHacker](https://github.com/AdrianTheHacker))

-Here is where you can find all code relating to the real world problem in [What is Fuzzy Search and How We Use It - AdrianTheHacker](https://www.youtube.com/@AdrianTheHacker).
+Here is where you can find all code relating to the real world problem in [How do Phones Understand Your Typos? | Overview of Fuzzy Search Algorithms & Implementation - AdrianTheHacker]([https://www.youtube.com/@AdrianTheHacker](https://youtu.be/g49cB290HRQ?si=KtgVmSQ9Wsv3iiEs)).
 I encourage you to watch that video before attempting this problem.

-If you have any testcases you'd like to contribute, or any corrections, feel free to create a pull request or leave a comment on [the video](https://www.youtube.com/@AdrianTheHacker)!
+If you have any testcases you'd like to contribute, or any corrections, feel free to create a pull request or leave a comment on [the video](https://youtu.be/g49cB290HRQ?si=KtgVmSQ9Wsv3iiEs)!

 ### The Problem
 Let’s just say a recipe app contains a search bar where users can type in the name of their favourite recipe, and the app will return the instructions for that recipe.